ethanalker/TI-Snake/README.md

 Str0 is used to store leaderboard names, so in order for leaderboards to work don't overwrite Str0.
 There is no easy way to change the string used to store it, other than chaning all instances of Str0 found in the code.

+Version number is found at the top of the code.
+I don't have set rules for changing it, I just make the number bigger when I make changes.
+If I feel like the change is big enough I'll change the second number instead of the third.

 Some calculators are slower than others, so I recommend adjusting the T value to change how much time to wait per frame.
 The default is 0.18s, and decreases by 0.002s each time a berry is eaten, and is opmtimized for TI-84 Plus CE Python Edition.
 The T value can be changed by going into the code and changing the value stored to it in line 47, and the time decrease per frame can be changed by changing line 87 (in version 1.4.1).

 todo: